 2. Perfect Customer Service

 If you want long-lasting brand loyalty, your customer service game has to be next-level.
-And look, you’ll never be able to be completely perfect at this as there will always be someone dissatisfied.
-People like to complain!

 But the goal of your company should be aiming to be customer-centric, as the revenue and continued sales depend on it.
 Your customers are the ones writing you checks, leaving reviews, sharing on social media, and telling their colleagues and friends about your product or services.